zweimach/ghc/docs/users_guide/profiling.rst

 Profiling Parallel and Concurrent Programs
 ------------------------------------------

-Combining :rts-flag:`-threaded` and :rts-flag:`-prof` is perfectly fine, and indeed it is possible to profile a program running on multiple processors with the RTS :rts-flag:`-N` option.
+Combining :ghc-flag:`-threaded` and :ghc-flag:`-prof` is perfectly fine, and indeed it is possible to profile a program running on multiple processors with the RTS :rts-flag:`-N` option.
 [3]_